Viewing Reports

 - Fixed row heights: Each row renders at 80 pixels with 12-pixel margins

-- Page boundaries: Content may span multiple pages when printing
+- Page boundaries: Content may span multiple pages when printing or exporting to PDF

 Element Rendering